Hungarian Bombshell Anita Herbert Shows Off Killer Legs In Short Gray Shorts

-Anita Herbert took to Instagram earlier today to share a photo clad in a sexy outfit that included some insanely short gray shorts.
-Yesterday, the Hungarian model wowed her fans with a shot of herself only wearing a towel on her body and today, she still looked incredibly sexy while adding a little more clothing to promote a project.
+Anita Herbert took to Instagram earlier today to share a photo of herself clad in a sexy outfit that included some insanely short gray shorts.
+Yesterday, the Hungarian model wowed her fans with a shot of herself only wearing a towel on her body, and today, she still looked incredibly sexy while adding a little more clothing to promote a project.

-In the picture-perfect shot, the bombshell stood indoors, holding up her E-Book in her hands.
+In the picture-perfect shot, the bombshell stood indoors, holding up her a physical version of her e-book in her hands.
 The fitness model looked nothing short of perfect in a tight black crop top that appeared to read “Fit Queen” in big and bold white letters.

 She paired her tiny top with some equally small gray bottoms that tied in the front and hit on her upper thigh, showing off her sculpted legs for the camera.
-Her toned and tanned abs were also at the center of the shot and it’s easy to see that she has been putting in a lot of time at the gym.
+Her toned and tanned abs were also at the center of the shot, and it’s easy to see that she has been putting in a lot of time at the gym.

 Herbert looked right into the camera, wearing a big smile on her face.
 She parted her long, dark locks off to the side and rocked a beautiful makeup application that included eyeliner, mascara, blush, highlighter, and pink lipstick.
-In the caption, she told her fans that they could get their hands on one of her free E-Books by following the directions that were provided.
+In the caption, she told her fans that they could get their hands on one of her free e-books by following the directions that were provided.

 View this post on Instagram